 Staging of pancreatic ductal adenocarcinoma is traditionally done according to American Joint Committee on Cancer (AJCC) / Union for International Cancer Control (IUCC) TNM system.
-As of 2010 (7th edition AJCC), both exocrine and endocrine tumours of the pancreas are now staged using the same s...
+In 2017 new edition (8th edition) AJCC published with some major changes; now exocrine and endocrine tumours of th...

 The pancreatic ductal embryology is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.